BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/2/Activities/03_Simple_Cronjobs/Unsolved/README.md

     Close and save your crontab files before moving on.

-7. Double-check that your crontab has been created in `/var/spool/cron`.
+6. Double-check that your crontab has been created in `/var/spool/cron`.
 Remember the path to your crontab file once you find it.

+    - Run  `sudo ls -l /var/spool/cron/crontabs | grep sysadmin`

 #### Bonus

-Create the following cron jobs:
+Create the following additional cron jobs.

 - Every Friday at 11 p.m., create a compressed tarball of all files in `~/research` in `~/Documents/MedicalArchive`.
 Name the archive `Medical_backup.tar.gz`.

 - Every Friday at 11:05 p.m., verify the validity of the archive `Medical_backup.tar.gz`.

   - Every day at 4 a.m., create a list of all files in `~/Downloads`.
 Save it to `~/Documents/Medical_files_list.txt`.

     Close and save your crontab files before moving on.

-- Double-check that your crontab has been created in `/var/spool/cron`.
+- After scheduling your jobs, double-check that your crontab has been created in `/var/spool/cron`.
 Remember the path to your crontab file once you find it.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.